-Additional notes:
+Additional notes

-- In the event that more than one child has an equal right to an available place the place will be offered based on random allocation. - Parents/carers have two weeks to respond to an offer of a school place.
+- Parents/carers have two weeks to respond to an offer of a school place.
 If an acceptance is not received it may be assumed that a place is no longer required and the offer may be withdrawn. - Parents who share responsibility for the care of their child are expected to reach agreement to a school placement between them.
-In the event of a dispute the school will accept the application from the parent to whom the child benefit or child tax credit is paid. - When stating your choice of school, you must give the child's permanent address at the time of application.
-The address of childminders or other family members who may share in the care of your child must not be quoted as the home address. - If the child lives at more than one address Monday to Friday (for example due to a separation) the address used should be where the child lives most of the time.
+If conflicting applications are received or the admissions team is made aware of a dispute between parents all applications will be placed on hold and will not be processed until written agreement is provided from both parents or a Court Order is obtained confirming which application has priority. - When stating your choice of school, you must give the child's permanent address at the time of application.
+The address of childminders or other family members who may share in the care of your child must not be quoted as the home address. - If the child lives at more than one address Monday to Friday (for example due to a separation) the address used should be where the child lives most of the time during the school week.
 Only one address can be used.
-If the child lives at two addresses, the Local Authority will use the address of the parent/carer that claims the child benefit or child tax credit.
-If these benefits are not claimed, the address where the child is registered with a GP will be used to determine what will be considered the child's main address.
+If the child lives at two addresses, the Local Authority will decide which address to use based on child benefit, child tax credit, Court Orders and/or GP registration.

-Waiting lists:
+Waiting lists

-For applications for Reception places, waiting lists will be kept until the 31 December 2020 and will then be cleared.
+For applications for Reception places, waiting lists will be kept until the 31 December 2021 and will then be cleared.
 Waiting lists will be ranked using the oversubscription criteria regardless of the date the application was received.
 From January and then on a termly basis, waiting lists will be cleared and parents will need to re-apply each term if they still want their child to be considered for a place at the school.

-Summer born children and the admission of children below compulsory school age including deferred entry and part time admission:
+Summer born children and the admission of children below compulsory school age including deferred entry and part time admission